Defalt36/TwoLifeXcompile/readme.md

 store.
 Open it and define a user and password.<br />
 </p>

-<h2>Do I have to read all of this?
+<h2>Do I have to read all of the following?
 This stuff is boring, why can't I just build the game?</h2>
 <p>
 I got you, fam.
 Run this from wsl: <br />
 <code>wget https://raw.githubusercontent.com/Defalt36/TwoLifeXcompile/master/doEverything.sh;./doEverything.sh</code>